This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines are used to decrease stomach acid.
 Medicine may also be used to help your lower esophageal sphincter and stomach contract (tighten) more.

-- Surgery is done to wrap the upper part of the stomach around the esophageal sphincter to strengthen it.
+- Surgery is done to wrap the upper part of the stomach around the esophageal sphincter.
+This will strengthen the sphincter and prevent reflux.

 - Do not eat large meals.
 When you eat a lot of food at one time, your stomach needs more acid to digest it.
 Eat 6 small meals each day instead of 3 large ones, and eat slowly.
 Do not eat meals 2 to 3 hours before bedtime.